 Namibia starts to enter the dry season and this brings cooler weather, but don’t fear there is still plenty of sunshine to go around.

 As well as the weather becoming more tolerable, it is still the low season so this will mean that you avoid the swarming crowds of summer and can stand in awe of mother nature’s beauty and the rest of the world won’t appear in your photos.

-There’s nothing worse than wandering the streets of Marrakech or trying to explore Uluru along with the rest of the world, like this expectation versus reality of many major tourist spots.
+There’s nothing worse than wandering the streets of Marrakech or trying to explore Uluru along with the rest of the world.

 These next two countries are great this time of year, you’ll still get to see them in all their beauty but with fewer people and that means it will be cheaper!

 One of the best experiences in Morocco is heading into the Jemaa el Fna in Marrakesh.
 As dusk falls the square begins to simmer with life.
 You’ll find an eclectic cast of musicians, story-tellers, fortune-tellers, henna painters, acrobats, medicine men and snake charmers.